livepeer/devenv/README.md

 ### Host Machine Repos and `$LPSRC`

-Vagrant will mount a host machine directory as the location for this project's source repos in the virtual machine as `$HOME/src`.
+By default, Vagrant will mount a host machine directory as the location for this project's source repos in the virtual machine as `$HOME/src`.

-You can provide a specific directory to Vagrant when bringing the virtual machine "up" via the environment variable `$LPSRC`.
+You can provide a customized directory to Vagrant when bringing the virtual machine "up" via the environment variable `$LPSRC`.
+We recommend the directory of your `devenv` repo.

 ```
-host-machine $ LPSRC=$HOME/your/local/repos/dir vagrant up
+host-machine $ LPSRC=$HOME/your/local/repos/devenv vagrant up
 ```

 Or during a reload:

 ```
-host-machine $ LPSRC=$HOME/your/local/repos/dir vagrant reload
+host-machine $ LPSRC=$HOME/your/local/repos/devenv vagrant reload
 ```

 If this is not provided and `~/src` does not exist, the default value of